w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 When the underlying user agent or platform does not support these dimensions for scrolling, reflow is encouraged as this capability is important to persons with low vision.
 As a reasonable benchmark, evaluate at the nearest size to what the Reflow success criterion specifies.</div>
 <div class="note">

 Some software applications provide a mode of operation where reflow is possible, while other modes are unable to reflow.
-An example is a document authoring tool, which includes both a "print preview mode" (without reflow, for users to view the spatial formatting) and a "drafting view mode" where reflow is supported.</div>
+An example is a document authoring tool, which includes both a "print preview mode" (without reflow, for users to view the spatial formatting) and a "drafting view mode" where reflow is supported, so long as there is no loss of information or functionality.
+.</div>
 <div class="note">

 See also the [Comments on Closed Functionality](#comments-on-closed-functionality).</div>